 Stress less and try these suggestions:

-- Eat a wholesome diet pre-holiday: packed with plants, fibre and devoid of artificial sweeteners.
-Fibre will support regularity and good gut health.
-Artificial sweeteners in drinks or chewing gums can disturb your gut bacterial flora, causing bloating.
+Eat a wholesome diet pre-holiday: packed with plants, fibre and without any artificial sweeteners.
+Fibre will support regularity of your stools and good gut health.
+Artificial sweeteners such as stevia or sucralose in your drinks or chewing gums can disturb your gut bacterial flora, causing bloating.
 Keep up good habits where you can at your destination.
+Learn more in 'How to beat bloating'.

 - Peppermint teas: a soothing peppermint tea can help ease abdominal distension.

-- Keep a high-quality probiotic with you in the cabin: Gut Works®, providing 50bn CFU and formulated with 6 clinically studied probiotic strains, helps balance gut bacteria, relieve constipation and alleviate upset stomachs.
-If you're just experiencing digestive discomfort, try Debloat & Detox instead.
+- Keep a high-quality probiotic with you in the cabin: Gut Works®, providing 50bn CFU and formulated with 6 clinically studied probiotic strains, is the multi-award-winning probiotic that repopulates the gut with healthy, active bacteria, helping address constipation, IBS, and stomach upsets.
+If you're just experiencing digestive discomfort, try Debloat & Detox.

-You may enjoy reading '7 Best Foods to Help you Debloat' and '10 practical tips to reduce bloating'
+You may also enjoy '7 Best Foods to Help you Debloat' and '10 practical tips to reduce bloating'

 Beat jet lag